Day 1- Mon. May 5

 Our tour ends this morning, and those who want can return to Paris by train.

 Those who can take another day can join us for a short extension.
-We take the train to Chartres, eat one more fabulous Loire lunch, and then visit the Cathedral of Chartres, the masterpiece of the Gothic—and above all the paradise of beautiful stained glass.
-We stay in Chartres for the evening, which gives us the chance to see the fantastic Sound and Light show, bathing the cathedral in light and telling the story of Chartres, including the story of the great hero of the French resistance, Jean Moulin, who started his resistance as prefect of Chartres, when he refused under torture to sign a declaration blaming France’s black African soldiers for the deaths of civilians caused by German bombing.
+We take the train to Chartres to visit the Cathedral of Chartres, the masterpiece of the Gothic—and above all the paradise of beautiful stained glass.
+We stay in Chartres for the evening, have an excellent dinner, and stay to see the fantastic Sound and Light show, bathing the cathedral in light and telling the story of Chartres, including the story of the great hero of the French resistance, Jean Moulin, who started his resistance as prefect of Chartres, when he refused under torture to sign a declaration blaming France’s black African soldiers for the deaths of civilians caused by German bombing.

 Maison de Tante Léonie à Illiers Combray (1)